jeffplays2005/jeffplays2005/README.md

 ## About me

-I'm a 3rd year Computer Science student studying at the University of Auckland.
+I'm 19 years old and am a 3rd year Computer Science student studying at the University of Auckland.
 My internal engine runs purely on interest and determination.

 ## Languages